spotinst/help/src/docs/cost-intelligence/tutorials/integrations/openai.md

 Use OpenAI integration to collect billable and usage metrics for your organization.

-## Configure MongoDB Atlas in Cost Intelligence
+## Configure OpenAI in Cost Intelligence

 1. In OpenAI, get the [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
 2. In the Spot Console, go to **Cost Intelligence** > **Administration**.